 To date, Pitch Wars has had nearly three hundred successes with writers finding agents and many going on to snag book deals.
 As Pitch Wars moves forward with a new website and structure, run by a committee and a board of directors, I wanted to remember its legacy.
 The people who gave so much of their time to help others.
 To the hundreds of mentors who without them and their generosity Pitch Wars would never be what it is today.
 To the numerous agents that have participated.
 To the mentees and the amazing community surrounding Pitch Wars.
 To Heather’s and my family who had to do without us sometimes.
 I thank you all from the bottom of my heart.
-And as I gift Pitch Wars to the community, know that I do it with love and joy, hoping that there will be many more successes in Pitch Wars’ future.
+And as we move into 2018 with our new model, I hope there will be many more successes in Pitch Wars’ future.

 Keep chasing your dream, because you never know, it may be just around the corner!